 Advice for artists seeking gallery representation (INT) (Edward Winkleman)

-Artsource Artist Resources (WA) (under Member Services/Resources)
+Artsource Artist Resources (WA) (under Artist Services/Resources and Downloads)